Max Walscheid

+Personal life

+Walscheid is one of the hosts of the cycling podcast Radio RTW, alongside Richard Weinzheimer and Tobias Knaup.
+The podcast is released weekly and features stories from cycling, including topics such as training methods, equipment and developments in the WorldTour.

 Career

 Walscheid was born in Neuwied.
 On 23 January 2016, he was one of the six members of who were hit by a motorist who drove into on-coming traffic while they were training in Spain.
 All riders were in stable condition.

 In August 2018, he was named in the startlist for the Vuelta a España.
 In August 2020, he was named in the startlist for the 2020 Tour de France.

-During the 2021 Tour de France he won a Wheelie contest which the YouTube channel Tour de Tietema hosted.
+During the 2021 Tour de France he won a wheelie contest which the YouTube channel Tour de Tietema hosted.
 The wheelie contest was repeated in the 2022 Tour de France during the first rest day and he won thanks to a wheelie of 1420 meters.

+It was announced that Walscheid would retire at the end of the 2026 season, with his last race being the Münsterland Giro.
+He will stay a part of Lidl-Trek, moving into a new role alongside the Health & Performance Team.